 Federico Moreno Torroba

 Federico Moreno Torroba (3 March 1891 – 12 September 1982) was a Spanish composer, conductor, and theatrical impresario.
-He is especially remembered for his important contributions to the classical guitar repertoire, becoming one of the leading twentieth-century composers for the instrument.
+He is especially remembered for his contributions to the classical guitar repertoire, becoming one of the leading twentieth-century composers for the instrument.
 He was also one of the foremost composers of zarzuelas, a form of Spanish light opera.
 His 1932 zarzuela Luisa Fernanda has proved to be enduringly popular.
-In addition, he composed ballets, symphonic works, and piano pieces, as well as one-act operas and one full-length opera, El poeta, which premiered in 1980, starring well-known tenor Plácido Domingo.
+In addition, he composed ballets, symphonic works, and piano pieces, as well as one-act operas and one full-length opera, El poeta, which premiered in 1980, starring tenor Plácido Domingo.
 Moreno Torroba also ran his own zarzuela company, which toured extensively, especially in Latin America.

-Birth and Death Data: Born March 3, 1891 (Madrid), Died September 12, 1982 (Madrid)
+Birth and Death Data: Born Madrid (capital of Spain), Died September 12, 1982 (Madrid (capital of Spain) )

 Date Range of DAHR Recordings: 1926 - 1955